deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 rm -r ./kubernetes ./etcd-backup.snapshot
 ```

-In the current directory etcd snapshot file `etcd-backup.snapshot` will be created from one of an etcd cluster members.
+In the current directory etcd snapshot file `kube-backup.tar.gz` will be created from one of an etcd cluster members.
 From this file, you can restore the previous etcd cluster state in the future.

 Also, we recommend making a backup of the `/etc/kubernetes` directory, which contains: